pds-cse/usis-auto-marks-entry/README.md

 ## Disclaimer
 Use at your own risk.
 The author is not responsible for any issues arising from misuse of the script.

+Refer to this [video](https://youtu.be/pFDlC6ly6kU) if you need help.
 ---